[ + links to: Glossary - Timeline - Survey of Ooranye - Plan of Olhoav -

 "But, what can we do, Noad B-L?" fretted the Surveyor.

 "Do?" smiled Barlayn.
-"Tell the Weigher to undo the Revolution, to re-institute the work-trance, to restore our economy, to resume light and heat at their former capacity..." - and with a touch on the arm took his leave of Nuth Geven and proceeded to the next encounter...
+"Tell the Weigher to undo the Revolution, to re-institute the work-trance, to restore our economy, to resume light and heat at their former capacity..." - and with a touch on the arm took his leave of Surveyor Nuth Geven and proceeded to the next encounter...

-The general chatter was lively, much of it political, and Dynoom's early impression was that the guests, snugly relaxed in the sociable warmth of a zoalsh, appeared unafraid to say what they thought about the Revolution, so long as the line was never crossed between mere grumbling and exhortation to resistance.
+The general chatter was lively, much of it political, and Dynoom's early impression was that the guests, snugly relaxed in the sociable warmth of a zoalsh, appeared unafraid to say what they thought about the Revolution, so long as the line was never crossed between mere grumbling and actual resistance.

 "...You hear some stupid rumours," said one young woman sipping from her first glass.
 "I've even heard it whispered that a new Daon will be named.
 As if the Noad hadn't learned the lesson, that no Daon is allowed to live nowadays.
 As if he'd condemn another poor flunnd to death."